 CRS Partner with Thermoking to provide suitable storage solution for use storing Ebola vaccines in the wake of the 2014 Ebola outbreak.

-One year ago, most of the world did not know what the Ebola disease was, nor how quickly or easily that it could spread.
+In 2014, most of the world did not know what the Ebola disease was, nor how quickly or easily that it could spread.
 That changed, nearly overnight, as an Ebola outbreak reached crisis proportions in West Africa with cases being reported around the world.
 As of January, World Health Organization (WHO) figures showed nearly 22,000 cases of Ebola in nine countries in the past year since the epidemic began in Guinea.
 This includes nearly 8,700 deaths.
 Pharmaceutical companies quickly jumped into the race to develop an Ebola vaccination, with several currently in clinical trials to prove safety and effectiveness.

 The primary challenges facing CRS Pharma Solutions were time constraints.
 With the Ebola outbreak reaching crisis proportions, pharmaceutical companies were quickly racing to develop a vaccination.
 With over 8000 deaths reported by the World Health Organisation (WHO) time was of the essence.